 • As a result, almost all abortions in the country take place under clandestine settings and pose a serious threat to women’s health and well-being.

 • Unsafe abortion is one of the leading causes of maternal morbidity and mortality in the country, though the exact incidence is unknown.
-In 2011, Uganda had a maternal mortality ratio of 438 maternal deaths per 100,000 live births—well above the average of 240 per 100,000 among all developing countries.
+In 2015, Uganda had a maternal mortality ratio of 343 maternal deaths per 100,000 live births—well above the average of 239 per 100,000 among all developing countries.1

 • The cost of treating complications of unsafe abortion drains already scarce resources from the national health system and places a heavy economic burden on women and their families.

-• Including the cost of treatment for complications arising form the abortion procedure brought the average cost of abortion to 128,000 shillings (US$49) per woman.
+• Including the cost of treatment for complications arising from the abortion procedure brought the average cost of abortion to 128,000 shillings (US$49) per woman.

 • For many women these expenditures are significant.
 Uganda has one of the lowest per capita incomes in the world, and a substantial proportion of the population lives in poverty.

-• Women treated for postabortion care reported that their unsafe abortion had adverse effects on their productivity (73%), their children’s well-being (60%) or their household’s economic well-being (34%).
+• Women treated for postabortion care reported that their unsafe abortion had adverse effects on their productivity or that of someone else’s in their household (73%), their children’s well-being (60%) or their household’s economic well-being (34%).